pupilfirst/wd301-scripts/react-hooks/use-effect/async-code-use-effect/README.md

 You can also instead use the hook from already imported `React` package as `React.useEffect`.

-Let's now add a `useEffect` hook to run whenever tasks gets added or updated.
-We can specify such dependencies in the dependency array.
+Let's now remove the line that updates title when each task is added.

-> Action: Add the following code, highlight the dependecy array:
+> Action: Remove `document.title =` line from `TaskApp.tsx`

 ```tsx
 React.useEffect(() => {}, [taskAppState.tasks]);